In English

 Day 2: Beach + Bike ride or Bike ride + City center

-Spend the morning at Boa Viagem beach and then take the La Ursa Tours tour that leaves from Boa Viagem and goes to the Recife’s City Center, or start the day with the bike ride and walk around the Center when you get there, at the end of the tour.
+Spend your morning at Boa Viagem beach, then join the La Ursa Tours bike ride that starts in Boa Viagem and heads to the city center.
+Alternatively, you could begin your day with the bike ride and explore the city center after your tour.

 Day 3: Casa Forte and Brennand Museums

-If you feel like doing something more off-the-beaten-path you can take an Uber or bus to Praça de Casa Forte, walk around Poço da Panela, go to the Museu do Homem do Nordeste, visit the Casa-Museu Gilberto Freyre and then take an Uber to Instituto Brennand and/or Oficina Brennand.
+For a more off-the-beaten-path experience, consider taking an Uber or bus to Praça de Casa Forte.
+Stroll around Poço da Panela, visit the Museu do Homem do Nordeste, and check out the Casa-Museu Gilberto Freyre.
+Then, take an Uber to either the Instituto Brennand or Oficina Brennand.

 Day 4: Olinda

-When visiting Recife, don’t miss out on visiting the Historic Site of its neighboring city Olinda.
-It’s quite close, especially if you’re staying around Recife’s city center.
+When in Recife, don’t miss the chance to visit the Historic Site of the neighboring city, Olinda.
+It’s conveniently close, especially if you’re staying near the city center of Recife.

 olinda